GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-elisa/index.md

 those make me mad.
 That's like cosplaying a disability.
 But in the interests of trying to understand how your users use a feature or how readers read the page?
 That's fine.
 In fact, that's the minimum.
 Put yourself in their shoes for an hour and figure out how these things actually work.
 It really does matter.
-Some people will always say, "Oh it doesn't matter, I added alt text, it should be obvious."
-But no, it's not always.

 Figure out how people navigate on your site.
 You may wonder, "Why can't I just put a banner warning at the top that all the links open in a new tab?"
 Well,